upbound/docs/content/cli/command-reference/_index.md

 ## robot

-The `up robot` command provides management operations for robots in Upbound, which are identities used for authentication that are independent from a single user and aren’t tied to specific usernames or passwords.
+The `up robot` command provides management operations for robots in Upbound.
+Robots are identities used for authentication that are independent from a single user and aren't tied to specific usernames or passwords.
 Robots have their own authentication credentials and configurable permissions.

 All `up robot` commands support the following options: